astronomo94/astronomo94.github.io/README.md

 On the side, I also developed an expertise in the field of Gap Transients, events with a luminosity intermediate between Classical Novae and normal Supernovae, that encompass a variety of astronomical phenomena at the extremes of stellar variability, including: 'failed' and Electron-Capture SNe, mergers of non-compact stars in binary systems, pre-SN outbursts from their progenitors, and Giant Eruptions from Luminous Blue Variable stars.
 Occasionally I even observed some comets[^1].

-I work with researchers from different countries: Spain, Ireland, Denmark, Chile, China.
+I work with researchers from different countries: Spain, Ireland, UK, Denmark, Germany, Chile, China.
 I'm an active member of international collaborations devoted to the study of transients, including [PESSTO](https://www.pessto.org/), [NUTS](https://nuts.sn.ie/), [GRAWITA](https://grawita.inaf.it/), [ENGRAVE](http://www.engrave-eso.org/) and [LSST/TVS](https://lsst-tvssc.github.io/).

 I'm an expert user of the telescopes and instrumentation of the [Asiago Astrophysical Observatory](https://www.oapd.inaf.it/sede-di-asiago), which consists of the Pennar and Mount Ekar observing stations.
 The Pennar station hosts the 'Galilei' 1.22-m telescope; when inaugurated in 1942 it was the largest operating telescope in Europe.